jimmique-parsons/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  Tokens are strings that are encrypted and returned from the server when there is a successful login POST request.
+Developers can store tokens in localStorage and use them in headers of server requests to access protected resources that require authentication.

 - [ ] What steps can you take in your web apps to keep your data secure?

+  * Save the token returned by the server upon a successful login.
+  * Set up protected routes.
+  * With a token we can send an authentication header with our API calls.

 - [ ] Describe how web servers work.

+  Computers can connect to the internet via the world wide web, locate a specific server (computer) via a URL and domain name, and the server (program) "serves" information/resources to users based on the type of request.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  C - POST
+  R - GET
+  U - PUT
+  D - DELETE

 ## Project Set Up